X610S-06/handy/README.md

 # Handy
-keep all your thoughts, ideas at one place.
+This is built to keep all your thoughts, ideas, and priorities at one place using ReactJS.
-This is built completely on ReactJS.

 # Clone and Use: